Table of Contents

-Although a deficit mindset may have a background of the good intentions of benefiting the minor, it ends up causing damage to the students due to its basis in stereotypes and prejudice.
+Although a deficit mindset may have a background of good intentions of benefiting the minor, it ends up causing damage to the students due to its basis in stereotypes and prejudice.

 Imagine a mother of a boy who is told by his teacher to not try to push him hard to get better grades.